6 steps to creating testimonials that drive sales (and don't suck)

-Using Hotjar's Feedback Polls, you can create a multiple-choice poll like the one above to learn common reasons visitors did not make a purchase, and ask targeted follow-up questions depending on which answer a visitor selects.
+Using Hotjar's Feedback Surveys, you can create a multiple-choice survey like the one above to learn common reasons visitors did not make a purchase, and ask targeted follow-up questions depending on which answer a visitor selects.

 In the example below, you see question logic in action: if the visitor answers yes, they are given the opportunity to give free-form feedback on the issues stopping them from moving forward.
 If they choose no, they are taken to a thank you note.
 With this method, you may discover customer objections you never even realized were an issue.

 See more examples of Hotjar polls here.

 If you’re looking for more in-depth answers than a poll can provide, the other option is an email survey—like the one we ourselves conducted when working on our own testimonials:

 Survey your existing customers to retroactively ask about the concerns they experienced before trying your product and the reasons why they tried it anyway.

 Email surveys give you the opportunity to complete several steps of this process at once: targeting specific users, collecting feedback on customer objections, and asking other survey questions.
 This is also a great potential first step for identifying future case-study participants.

 Step 2: ask the right questions (in the right order)

 A good customer testimonial tells a story.
 Construct a narrative by asking questions that outline the customer journey, their objections, their pain points, and the positive results they experienced.